-- All foods and beverages sold or served during school hours shall meet nutritional standards and other guidelines set by the Federal and State Government and the School Board. - · Nutrition Services will take every measure to ensure that student access to foods and beverages meets federal, state, and local laws and guidelines.
-Nutrition Services will offer a variety of age appropriate healthy food and beverage selections for elementary schools, middle schools, and high schools. - Food items served and sold shall reflect the cultural diversity of the student body. - Nutritious and appealing foods such as fruits, vegetables, and whole grain products shall be available during the school day. - Nutrition information for products offered in snack bars, a la carte, and vending machines is readily available. - The sale of soft drinks, candy, and any non-compliant food items are not allowed from midnight to 30 minutes after school. - Nutrition education is encouraged during classroom snack times, not just during meals. - Advertising of foods or beverages must be consistent with the established nutrition environment standards. - All food and beverage items sold or given away by school organizations must have prior School Board approval.
+- All foods and beverages sold or served during school hours shall meet nutritional standards and other guidelines set by the Federal and State Government and the School Board. - Nutrition Services will take every measure to ensure that student access to foods and beverages meets federal, state, and local laws and guidelines.
+Nutrition Services will offer a variety of age appropriate healthy food and beverage selections for elementary schools, middle schools, and high schools. - Food items served and sold shall reflect the cultural diversity of the student body. - Nutritious and appealing foods such as fruits, vegetables, and whole grain products shall be available during the school day. - Nutrition information for products offered in snack bars, a la carte, and vending machines is readily available.

+- The sale of soft drinks, candy, and any non-compliant food items are not allowed from midnight to 30 minutes after school. - Nutrition education is encouraged during classroom snack times, not just during meals. - Advertising of foods or beverages must be consistent with the established nutrition environment standards. - All food and beverage items sold or given away by school organizations must have prior School Board approval. - Food delivery (DoorDash, UberEats, etc.) is prohibited on school grounds.